merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 ![](images/bbrp.png)

-To ensure the stability of the SPRK value in the market, 10% of the quarterly profits will be used to buy SPRK’s back until 25% of all released SPRK’s or 5 billion SPRK’s are bought back.
+To ensure the stability of the SRK value in the market, 10% of the quarterly profits will be used to buy SRK’s back until 25% of all released SRK’s or 5 billion SRK’s are bought back.
 Proof of buyback process will be announced in the different SparkPoint social channels.

 The repurchase and buyback plan will be announced publicly and will be enforced at different phases.
-After the whole program, the total supply of SPRK in the market will be brought down to 15 billion.
-SPRK’s that were bought during the process will be burned and will be taken out of the circulation permanently.
+After the whole program, the total supply of SRK in the market will be brought down to 15 billion.
+SRK’s that were bought during the process will be burned and will be taken out of the circulation permanently.

 SparkRoom